mplesser/azcam/docs/index.md

    - azcam-status
    - azcam-exptool

-As an example, for the *azcam-itl* environment, the server-side code to get the current system wavelength and take an exposure is:
+As an example, to get the current system wavelength and take an exposure, the commands using the *azcam-itl* environment are:

+    # server-side (azcamserver)
     import azcam
-    import azcam_itl.server  # this configures the ITL environment wavelength = azcam.api.instrument.get_wavelength()
+    import azcam_itl.server
-    azcam.api.expose(30., 'dark', "a dark image title")

-For the *azcam-itl* console application (which usually connects to a separate *azcamserver* application), this would be:
+    OR

+    # client-side (azcamconsole)
     import azcam
     import azcam_itl.console

+    And then:

-    wavelength = azcam.api.get_wavelength()
+    wavelength = azcam.api.instrument.get_wavelength()
     azcam.api.expose(30., 'dark', "a dark image title")

 Example configuration code can be found in `azcam.example_server_config` and `azcam.example_console_config`.